Dissipation-induced topological insulators: A no-go theorem and a recipe: Recipe

-where $\gamma^\mathrm{out}_{\mu \mu^\prime}(\mathbf{i}-\mathbf{i}^\prime) = \pi \nu_0 \sum_{\sigma, \mathbf{j}} h^\mathrm{ref}_{\mu \sigma}(\mathbf{i}-\mathbf{j}) h^\mathrm{ref}_{\sigma \mu^\prime}(\mathbf{j}-\mathbf{i}^\prime)$ and thus $\gamma^\mathrm{out}_\lambda(\mathbf{k}) = \pi \nu_0 [\varepsilon^\mathrm{ref}_\lambda(\mathbf{k})]^2$, with $\nu_0 = \ell \sqrt{2\varepsilon_0/m}/\pi$ the local density of states of the untrapped atomic internal state $b$ in the outgoing channel at the energy of the atom immediately after excitation (assumed to be large enough to allow one the [unessential] simplification of taking $\nu_0$ as constant).
-By our previous assumptions, the escape rate it finite for all the higher bands ($\lambda \ge 2$) but is exactly zero for the lowest band ($\lambda=1$).
-Thus, if one starts at the trivial, completely filled state for the $a$ atoms, it will exponentially decay towards the desired pure many body state $| \Psi_0 \rangle$, in which the lowest band is completely filled and all the others are empty (to stabilize this state for an arbitrary initial state one would need to introduce a ``refilling'' reservoir; this will be discussed below).
-As a matter of fact, the nature of the final state does not depend on the Markovian approximation used to derive Eq.~\eqref{eqn:lout}, and stems already from the Hamiltonian~\eqref{eqn:hout}, by which all the $a$ atoms are coupled to the reservoir (and are thus doomed to be removed from the system sooner or later), except all those that occupy the states of the lowest band of the reference Hamiltonian (this may be important in practice, since if the escape rate of the $b$ atoms is too large the escape of the $a$ atoms will be suppressed by a Zeno-like effect).
+By our previous assumptions [$\varepsilon_1(\mathbf{k})=0$ and separated by a finite gap from the other $\varepsilon_{\lambda\ge 2}(\mathbf{k})=0$], the escape rate is finite for all the higher bands ($\lambda \ge 2$) but is exactly zero for the lowest band ($\lambda=1$).
+Thus, if one starts at the trivial, completely filled state for the $a$ atoms, it will exponentially decay towards the desired pure many body dark state $| \Psi_d \rangle$, in which the lowest band is completely filled and all the others are empty.
+As a matter of fact, the nature of the final state does not depend on the Markovian approximation used to derive Eq.~\eqref{eqn:lout}, and stems already from the Hamiltonian~\eqref{eqn:hout}.
+This Hamiltonian coupled all the $a$ atoms to the reservoir (and thus dooms them to leave the system sooner or later), except those that occupy the states of the lowest band of the reference Hamiltonian\footnote{This may be important in practice, since if the escape rate of the $b$ atoms is too large, the escape of the $a$ atoms will be suppressed by a Zeno-like effect.}.
+Let me note that, for the purely evaporative dynamics presented so far, the final state is not unique and depends on the initial conditions, since if one of the states in the $\lambda=1$ band is initially empty, it will not be refilled.
+To remedy this I would later on introduce a ``refilling'' reservoir, which could similarly be engineered to fill in only states in the $\lambda=1$ band.
+But before going into that, let us first continue the discussion of the evaporative dynamics, Eq.~\eqref{eqn:lout}.